XxJoHnCeExX/Model-Training/README.md

-2a.
-Download TensorFlow Object Detection API repository from GitHub https://github.com/tensorflow/models
+# a.
+Download TensorFlow Object Detection API repository from GitHub
-2b.
+https://github.com/tensorflow/models
+# b.
 Download a specific model
-2c.
-Download this tutorial's repository from GitHub https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10
+# c.
+Download this tutorial's repository from GitHub
+https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

 # 1. If you want to train your own object detector, delete the following files (do not delete the folders):